Digging deep: JCB corporate clout delivered a diesel speed dream

 Want to see the JCB Dieselmax today?
 It's on display at the British Motor Museum at Gaydon in Warwickshire.
 Alongside it are several other British-built vehicles that have broken world land-speed records.

-Images this page © JCB
+Images © JCB